njit-jerse/specimin/README.md

 checker or the type system of Java itself.
 TypeSlice's output should preserve the output of a type-system-like analysis (such as a crash, false positive, or false negative).

-TypeSlice supports two *modes*: exact and approximate specification slicing.
+TypeSlice supports two *modes*: exact and approximate type-directed slicing.
 Exact mode is automatically used if all relevant source or class files are provided to TypeSlice.
 If a relevant source or class file is used but missing, TypeSlice will enter approximate mode and create synthetic Java code based on the context in which that missing source or class